birfan/BaristaDatasets/data/barista-personalised-order/README.md

 ## License

-This dataset is released under Creative Commons Attribution 3.0 Unported license.
+This dataset is released under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 A copy of this license is included with the data.

 ## Contact

-For more details on the dataset and baselines, see the paper "Paper Title" by Bahar Irfan, Michael Garcia Ortiz and Tony Belpaeme, available at (paper link).
+For more details on the dataset and baselines, see the paper "Coffee with a Hint of Data: Towards Using Data-Driven Approaches in Personalised Long-Term Interactions" by Bahar Irfan and Tony Belpaeme, under review at the Frontiers in Robotics and AI journal.
 For any information, contact Bahar Irfan: bahar.irfan (at) plymouth (dot) ac (dot) uk.